Ramen0806/CypressProject2/cypress/e2e-project2/README.md

 # CypressProject2

-This project aims to test and automate the login functionality of the example application located at: https://techglobal-training.com/frontend/project-2
+This project aims to test and automate the login functionality of the example application located at the following link: https://techglobal-training.com/frontend/project-2

-Contents:
+The application contains a simple login form with username, password and login button.
+It also contains a 'Forgot Password?' link to open up a modal for resetting the password.

 The project contains the following files:

 1) loginFunction.cy.js - Main Cypress test file containing all the test cases
 2) loginPages.js - Page object model file containing locator functions

-The application contains a simple login form with username, password and login button.
-It also contains a 'Forgot Password?' link to open up a modal for resetting the password.

 The project aims to test the following:
 1. Validate the login form elements